 The Scope block in this model has the lowest sorted order, but its input depends on the output of the Car Dynamics subsystem.
 The Car Dynamics subsystem is virtual, so it does not have a sorted order and does not execute as an atomic unit.
 However, the blocks within the subsystem execute at the root level, so the Integrator block in the Car Dynamics subsystem executes first.
 The Integrator block sends its output to the Scope block in the root-level model, which executes second.

 The Discrete Cruise Controller subsystem has a sorted order

 0 indicates that this atomic subsystem

-is part of the root level of the hierarchal system comprised of the
+is part of the root level of the hierarchical system comprised of

 5 indicates that the atomic subsystem

 is the sixth block that Simulink executes relative to the blocks

 The sorted order of each block inside the Discrete Cruise Controller